cortesi/ra/docs/chunking.md

                       ↑
                       First ratio < 0.5

-Result: first 3 candidates (8.0, 7.5, 7.0)
+Result: first 3 candidates pass through to aggregation
 ```

-### Phase 3: Hierarchical Aggregation
+### Adaptive Hierarchical Aggregation

-When multiple siblings match a query, ra merges them into their parent.
-This provides
-unified context instead of fragmented results.
+After elbow cutoff, ra processes **all** relevant candidates in score order, aggregating
+siblings when appropriate:

 **Algorithm:**

 ```
-for current_depth from max_depth down to 1:
-    for each parent with matching children at current_depth: match_fraction = matching_children / total_children

-        if match_fraction >= aggregation_threshold:
+results = []

+for candidate in relevant_candidates (sorted by score descending):
+    if candidate.id already in results:
+        skip  # Added via earlier cascade

+    if any ancestor of candidate is in results: skip  # Ancestor already covers this

+    if candidate has descendants in results:
+        remove descendants from results
+        add candidate as aggregated result with descendants as constituents check for cascade (may aggregate with siblings) continue

+    siblings_in_results = find siblings of candidate in results if (siblings.count + 1) / sibling_count >= threshold:
+        remove siblings from results
-            replace children with aggregated parent result
+        add parent as aggregated result

-filter out any result whose ancestor also appears in results sort by score descending
+        check for cascade (parent may aggregate with its siblings)
+    else:
+        add candidate as single result
 ```

 **Key behaviors:**

-- Works bottom-up, deepest matches first
+- **Processes all relevant candidates**: No early termination during aggregation
+- **Ancestor subsumption**: When an ancestor arrives after its descendants, descendants are
+  replaced by the ancestor
-- When siblings aggregate into a parent, that parent may itself aggregate with its siblings
+- **Cascade**: When siblings aggregate into a parent, that parent may itself trigger
-- After aggregation, descendants of included results are filtered out
+  aggregation with its siblings
+- **No duplicate documents**: A document never appears both as parent and child in results
 - Parent's score = maximum of constituent scores

 **Example with `aggregation_threshold = 0.5`:**

 ```
-Document
-├── Section A (matches)
-│   ├── Subsection A1 (matches)  }
+Relevant candidates (post-elbow):
+1. Subsection A1 (score 10) → add as single
-│   └── Subsection A2 (matches)  } → 2/2 = 100%, aggregate to Section A
+2. Subsection A2 (score 9)  → sibling A1 in results, 2/2 ≥ 0.5 → aggregate to Section A
-└── Section B
-    └── Subsection B1 (matches)    (1/1 = 100%, keep as-is)
+3. Section A (score 5)      → already in results via cascade, skip
+4. Subsection B1 (score 4)  → add as single (only 1 sibling, 1/1 but no siblings in results)

+Result: [Section A (aggregated), Subsection B1 (single)]
 ```

 ### Aggregated Result Structure